ILF Scotland

 If you employ a PA, you are legally obliged to ensure you have a contract of employment in place.
 For ILF funded PAs, we expect there to be a contract of employment in place.
 The employer and the employee (the PA) must both sign this contract and should each keep a copy.
 The contract should detail what is expected of the PA, and what the PA will receive in return in terms of conditions of employment like the number of hours they work, holiday entitlement etc.

 You can get help with employment contracts from a range of organisations.
-Further advice, along with an example contract, is available here: Employment contracts | Disability Rights UK
+Further advice, along with an example contract, is available at https://ilf.scot/go/employment-contracts.

 Scottish Living Wage (Scotland)

 In Scotland, the Scottish Living Wage applies to all directly employed staff over the age of 18, regardless of the number of hours that they work.
-You can find details of current rates here: https://scottishlivingwage.org/
+You can find details of current rates at: https://scottishlivingwage.org/

-In line with Scottish Government policy, ILF Scotland will apply the Scottish Living Wage to all awards in Scotland for all PAs working with recipients whether employed or self-employed.
-We will apply this for both day and night time care and support.
+In line with Scottish Government policy, ILF Scotland will apply the Scottish Living Wage to all awards in Scotland for all PAs working with Recipients whether employed or self-employed.
+We will apply this for both day and nighttime care and support.

 National Minimum Wage (Northern Ireland)

 In Northern Ireland, employers should pay National Minimum Wage rates to all PAs they directly employ for all day time hours and for all hours the PA works during night periods.
-You can find details of current rates here: https://www.gov.uk/national-minimum-wage-rates.
+You can find details of current rates at https://www.gov.uk/national-minimum-wage-rates.

 During night periods the National Minimum Wage does not necessarily need to be paid for hours that a PA does not undertake work, for example, when they are resting or sleeping.
 However, this may be different depending on the type of contract that a PA has.
 It is an employer’s responsibility to establish if they should pay their PAs the National Minimum Wage during night periods.
-ILF Scotland may award an extra amount to enable a recipient to pay this where appropriate.
+ILF Scotland may award an extra amount to enable a Recipient to pay this where appropriate.

 This is a complex area of law and we recommend that you take further advice if needed.

-Pay as You Earn (PAYE) Tax
+National Insurance Contributions (NIC) and Pay as You Earn (PAYE) Tax

 An employer needs to consider three bands of earnings when assessing their National Insurance Contributions for employees.
 The amount payable by the employer is dependent on how much of the employee’s earnings fall into each band.
-You can find further information here https://www.gov.uk/national-insurance-rates-letters.
+You can find further information at https://www.gov.uk/national-insurance-rates-letters.

 ILF Scotland will not include any additional amount within its award for Employee National Insurance Contributions or PAYE Tax Contributions.
 These should be deducted through payroll from each PA’s gross wage / salary.